-1. Use your observations (collected in the data table) to identify which sample had the most soil disrupted under the various test conditions.
-Suggest why this was the case.

-2. Use your observations (collected in the data table) to identify which sample had the least soil disrupted under the various test conditions.
-Suggest why this was the case.
+servations (collected in the data table) to identify which sample had the rupted under the various test conditions.
+Suggest why this was the case servations (collected in the data table) to identify which sample soil disrupted under the various test conditions.
+Suggest why this was

-3. Suggest whether or not your findings support the case for farmers keeping vegetation in the ground at all times to avoid erosion.
+3. Suggest whether or not your findings support the case for farmers keeping vegetation n the ground at all times to avoid erosion.
+CONCLUSION Write a conclusion to summarise your results and respond to your aim.

-CONCLUSION

-Write a conclusion to summarise your results and respond to your aim.
+Activity 2

-Activity 2 FOOD TESTING FOR PROTEIN
+FOOD TESTING FOR PROTEIN